Study Abroad Program Overview

 You are encouraged to extend your EAP participation to the fall or year option in the EAP Thammasat

-Students live in local apartments approved by Thammasat University and share space with international students, other UC students, and possibly Thai students.
+Students live in local, recommended apartments in Bangkok and share space with international students, other UC students, and possibly Thai students.

 Enjoy cultural activities and excursions arranged by Thammasat University.
 Past students have visited an elephant camp in the northern city of Chiang Mai, a floating market in Ampawa, and historic temples hundreds of years old in the ancient capital of Ayutthaya.